SidewardsBanana/ITE-140/Python4Excel/Notes/Definitions.md

 Data Sets: A Collection of Data That Can Be Accessed Individualy or In a Combination.

-Statistics: Collecting and Analyzing Numbered Data
+Statistics: Collecting and Analyzing Numbered Data.

+Time Series: A Series of Data Points Graphed, Listed, or Indexed In Time Order.